-** Post Updated - Sadly the physical shop has closed down but you can still visit their online store and blog on the link below. **
+** Post Updated - Sadly Nicole and Alan have made the difficult decision to close the physical shop in Marsden.
+However, you can still visit their lovely online store where you will find lots of plants, books, prints and useful finds for the home on the link below. **

 Last week I took a drive to Marsden in West Yorkshire to visit Alfie's Studio, run by online friend, Nicole Clarke.
 Nestled deep in the Colne Valley, getting there is a bit of a drive as it is full of twisty, narrow roads.
 There are warning signs in several areas that light up when there are bad weather conditions and snow, things I've only ever seen driving into the highlands of Scotland, not seven miles from Huddersfield.
 But the journey is totally worth it as it takes you through hamlets of charming Yorkshire stone cottages and offers some simply spectacular scenery, with the light one minute dazzling, and in the blink of an eye, dark and gloomy.
 These valleys can seem oppressive and bleak to some, yet I find them utterly beautiful.
 Many of these former textile towns and villages are now home to fabulous independent shops and cafes, food producers and have thriving art scenes, with sculpture trails, galleries and local festivals.
 I arrived a little earlier than I expected in Marsden and so went off in search of a cafe.
 Only a couple of doors down from Nicole's shop is the Marsden Moose Cafe, which proved to be a great find, with super friendly staff, amazing coffee from local roaster Darkwoods and a really good sounding menu with lots of local produce being used.
 After a quick caffeine injection, I headed to the Alfie's Studio shop to take some photographs.